-Denis Mukwege and Nadia Murad win 2018 Nobel Peace Prize
+Denis Mukwege and Nadia Murad win Nobel Peace Prize for fight against sexual violence

 Both winners have "put their personal security at risk by courageously combating war crimes and seeking justice for the victims," Reiss-Andersen said.

 She added that the Nobel committee had been unable to reach Mukwege and Murad to let them know about their award before it was announced to the world.

-"We have tried to contact the winners and we haven't managed to get through on the phone.
-If they are watching this, my heartfelt congratulations," she said.
+"If they are watching this, my heartfelt congratulations," she said.

-European Council President Donald Tusk also congratulated both winners.
-"They have my deepest respect for the courage, compassion and humanity they demonstrate in their daily fight," he tweeted.
+European Council President Donald Tusk also congratulated both winners, praising "the courage, compassion and humanity they demonstrate in their daily fight."

+The UN special envoy for Iraq, Jan Kubis, said Murad had shown "heroism, bravery and resilience in the face of her torturers and abusers" and that the award was a tribute to all Yazidis and other Iraqis who suffered at the hands of ISIS.

+The US Embassy in Baghdad also congratulated Murad for her work helping to heal survivors of human trafficking and victims of atrocities.

 There were 331 candidates for the Nobel Peace Prize for 2018 -- the second-highest number ever.
 Of those, 216 were individuals and 115 were organizations, according to Nobel organizers.
 The names of the nominees cannot be revealed until 50 years have passed.